 Basic report filters panel:

-a) Visual level filter – filter data only at the selected visual level, which can be particularly useful if you want to have some background (not visible in the chart) data used only for filtering
+- Visual level filter – filters data only at the selected visual level which can be particularly useful if you want to have some background (not visible in the chart) data used only for filtering

-b) Page level filters – apply to all elements in the page
+- Page level filters – apply to all elements on the page

-c) Report level filters – apply to all pages, which can be particularly useful when user is supposed to journey through the pages to see the data in the same filtering context but with a different view presented in each page – once you select the filter and move to the next page, the filter stays selected which allows you to see the data in the same context:
+- Report level filters – apply to all pages which can be particularly useful when a user is supposed to journey through the pages to see the data in the same filtering context, but with a different view presented on each page.
+Once you select the filter and move to the next page, the filter stays selected which allows you to see the data in the same context:

 And two in-canvas filters:

-d) Slicers (in canvas filters) – filters available as single or multiple selection checkboxes or dropdowns, I found them not particularly useful, as they take the canvas space and considering cross-filtering capabilities of most visualizations, do not provide much value added.
-Also, like the page level filters work only on a particular page which in the majority of cases I worked with is rather limiting, as when you go to the different page you lose the context of the data you worked with.
+- Slicers (in-canvas filters) – filters available as single or multiple selection checkboxes or dropdowns.
+I haven’t found them particularly useful.
+They take up the canvas space and, considering cross-filtering capabilities of most visualizations, do not provide much value added.
+Also, like the page level filters, they work only on a particular page.
+This in the majority of cases I worked with was rather limiting.
+The reason is that when you go to a different page, you lose the context of the data you worked with.

-e) Cross-filtering (as described in previous point) – the additional idea behind these filters is that they can be used instead of (somewhat dull…) slicers to include additional information (selected measure) if instead of for example checkboxes list you create a vertical chart you can use it just for filtering – just click the bar to filter out everything else:
+- Cross-filtering (as described in previous point) – the additional idea behind these filters is that they can be used instead of (somewhat dull…) slicers to include additional information (selected measure).
+If instead of, for example, a checkbox list you create a vertical chart, you can use it just for filtering – just click the bar to filter out everything else:

-Again, considering the project management example you can think of having multiple page report with pages giving you an overview of hours (like in the interactions example) or details of time reported under particular tasks (as the above example).
-So, if you use in-canvas filters, you need to select the project you are interested in each page individually, whereas when you use report level filters the project is still selected when you browse through different pages.
-Now imagine having a report with 7 or more pages… try it yourself and you will see how much sense it makes.
+So, if you use in-canvas filters, you need to select the project you are interested in on each page individually.
+However, when you use report level filters, the project is still selected when you browse through different pages.
+Now, imagine having a report with 7 or more pages… try it yourself and you will see how much sense it makes.